Find information on all of our campgrounds here.

 Campgrounds: Reservable dates are May 1 thru Sept 15 of the current year.
 The Office starts taking Reservations on the first working day of the year, (January 2, 2019) and online Reservations will not open until after January 15, 2019.
 Youth camps are free of charge but must be reserved thru the Park Office and not online.

 Camp Kiwanis: Reservable dates are mid May thru mid September, and reservations are taken up to two (2) years in advance.
-Current rates are $700 if only reserving one (1) night, $600 per night if reserving multiple nights, and $300 per night if a youth camp.
-Reservations are unavailable online, please contact the Park Office to reserve your dates.
+Reservations are unavailable online, please contact the Park Office for rates and to reserve your dates.